Pentagon reaffirms Microsoft’s JEDI cloud contract win despite procurement mistake

 Amazon seemed to view the Microsoft award last October as a slap in the face, arguing its superior technology could not possibly have lost in a fair fight.
 Amazon remains the only company with the necessary IT certifications to hold top-secret data, an important long-term qualifier for JEDI.

-Amazon vice president of worldwide communications Drew Herdener accused Shaw of “posturing” in what it called a “self-righteous and pontificating blog posts.”
+Amazon vice president of worldwide communications Drew Herdener accused Shaw of “posturing” in what he called “self-righteous and pontificating blog posts.”

 “To be clear, we won’t back down on this front regardless of whether Microsoft chooses to try to bully its way to an unjust victory,” Herdener wrote on May 8.
 “We also won’t allow blatant political interference or inferior technology to become an acceptable standard.”